 Antioxidants are very important for us as they help us fight off free radicals, which may damage our cells and cause oxidative stress.
 As per research hibiscus extract reduces the harmful effect of free radicals by increasing the number of antioxidant enzymes.
 Antioxidants also help to prevent many deadly diseases.

 Helps to manage blood sugar

-Hibiscus is helpful to maintain blood sugar for those having type 2 diabetics.
+Hibiscus is helpful to maintain blood sugar for those having type 2 diabetes.
 A study found that extract of hibiscus lowered blood glucose by 12%.
 As it is also low in sugar and light in calories that won’t spike up your levels of blood sugar.
-This herbal drink also encourages HDL cholesterol levels and lowering LDL levels.
+This herbal drink also encourages HDL cholesterol levels and lowers LDL levels.